Larry Onesti

-Lawrence Joseph Onesti (November 12, 1938 - July 7, 2018) was a professional American football linebacker in the American Football League.
+Lawrence Joseph Onesti (November 12, 1938 – July 7, 2018) was an American professional football player who was a linebacker in the American Football League (AFL).
 He played four seasons for the Houston Oilers.

-Onesti was a three-year football letterman for the Northwestern University Wildcats from 1959–61, and one of the first NU football players to be named Academic All-America.
+Onesti was a three-year letterman playing college football for the Northwestern Wildcats from 1959 to 1961, and one of the first NU football players to be named Academic All-America.
 He won the honor in 1961, following his senior season.
-As a captain for the 1961 squad, Onesti also was named All-America, All- Big Ten, and Academic All-Big Ten.
+As a captain for the 1961 squad, Onesti also was named All-America, All-Big Ten, and Academic All-Big Ten.
 He is one of only three NU football players to be named both All-America and Academic All-America in the same season.
-He participated in the 1961 North–South Shrine Game, where he was name MVP for the North team, as well as the 1962 Coaches' All-America Game and the 1962 College All-Star Game.
+He participated in the 1961 North–South Shrine Game, where he was named MVP for the North team, as well as the 1962 Coaches' All-America Game and the 1962 College All-Star Game.
 Onesti was a ninth round draft pick of the Houston Oilers in 1962 and played four seasons in the AFL.

 Onesti taught for many years at Indiana University Bloomington in the faculty of Geography.

 Early life and education

 Onesti attended Assumption College High School in Windsor, Ontario, where he began to play football.
-He went on to college studies at Northwestern University where he played linebacker and was one of the first football players to make Academic All American and was later inducted into the Northwester Hall of Fame.
+He went on to college studies at Northwestern University where he played linebacker and was one of the first football players to make Academic All American and was later inducted into the Northwestern Hall of Fame.
 At Northwestern he studied Education and met his future wife, June Skowronski.